 Each course in grades 10, 11 and 12 MAY have a course exam such as a unit test, midterm or final.
 Please look through the particular course outline and material and see if there are any course tests or exams.
 In-course exams, may be open-book, supervised or invigilated.
 Students should ask their EBUS teacher, if they are unsure about the type of exams they will be required to write.
 Open-book exams do not require supervision, but in some cases, may have a time limit.
 Supervised exams require an adult (chosen by the student) to certify that the test was completed, as per the directions.
-Invigilated exams require supervision by a BC certified teacher.
-EBUS course teachers will make arrangements for invigilated tests.
-In some cases, students can have their EBUS teacher make arrangements to have a certified teacher from the students’ home school invigilate the exam.
-EBUS also has testing centres around the province, which may be helpful.
-If you cannot find an invigilator, discuss this with your course teacher.
+Invigilated exams require supervision by an EBUS-approved invigilator or approved testing center.
+Questions or concerns about invigilated exams should be discussed with the course teacher.

 Provincial Exams – FAQ